How Does Diabetes Affect the Body?

 Symptoms of frozen shoulder include:

-- Dull, aching pain in outer shoulder or upper arm (early stages)
+- Dull, aching pain in the outer shoulder or upper arm (early stages)

 - Reduced range of motion